What was your worst experience with a noisy roommate?

 If it doesn’t work, there are other methods to deal with the noise on your own.

 But when push comes to shove, you could always ask for help from someone else (or find another person to share a room with).

-July 8, 2021 – removed 12 affiliate links, removed 4 external links, embedded 1 YouTube video
+July 8, 2021 – removed product links, removed 4 article links, added 1 YouTube video

-June 21, 2021 – added changelog, removed 3 internal links, added 1 new affiliate link, fixed and updated article formatting and content, optimized content
+June 21, 2021 – removed 3 article links, added 1 new article link, fixed and updated article formatting and content, optimized content